Current Central Registry Toolbox Version(s): V2.07.1

 HotSpot incorporates Federal Guidance Reports 11, 12, and 13 (FGR-11, FGR-12, FGR-13) Dose Conversion Factors (DCFs) for inhalation, submersion, and ground shine.
 FGR-12 DCF values are used for submersion and ground shine.
 In addition to the inhalation 50-year Committed Effective Dose Equivalent DCFs, acute (1, 4, 30 days) DCFs are available for estimating deterministic effects.
 This acute mode can be used for estimating the immediate radiological impact associated with high acute radiation doses (applicable target organs are the lung, small intestine wall, and red bone marrow).

-DOE completed an evaluation of Hotspot V2.07.1 in March 2007, which was based upon the DOE's safety software quality assurance criteria defined in DOE G 414.1-4.
-The results of the evaluation were documented in a report with recommendations.
-LLNL completed implementing recommendations identified.
-Subsequently DOE approved HotSpot V2.07.1 for inclusion in the Central Registry in June 2010.
+In March 2007, DOE completed an evaluation of Hotspot V2.07.1 against DOE's safety software quality assurance criteria.
+The results of the evaluation were documented in a report with recommendations which were implemented by LLNL.
+In June 2010, DOE approved HotSpot V2.07.1 for inclusion in the Central Registry.
 HotSpot V 2.07.1 now includes a module that can be used to calculate the 95th percentile of the dose distribution for up to 20 radial centerline distances in each of 16 wind direction sectors (direction dependent), and all 16 sectors (direction independent) using historical meteorological data input by the user.
 Default percentile values are 50th, 90th, 95th, 99th, and 99.5th, and can be changed by the user.

 Reports and publications related to Hotspot: